Search

 • inability to look at light sources (photophobia)

-The amount of time required to cause these effects depends on several factors such as the intensity of the radiation, the distance from the welding arc, the angle at which the radiation enters the eye, and type of eye protection that the welder or bystander is using.
+The amount of time required to cause these effects depends on several factors such as the intensity of the radiation, the distance from the welding arc, the angle at which the radiation enters the eye, and the type of eye protection that the welder or bystander is using.
 However, exposure to just a few seconds of intense UV light can cause arc eye.
 These symptoms may not be felt until several hours after exposure.

 Back to top

 Long-term exposure to UV light can produce cataracts in some persons.
 Exposure to infrared light can heat the lens of the eye and produce cataracts over the long term.
+The International Agency for Research on Cancer (IARC) states that there is sufficient evidence in humans that ultraviolet radiation can cause ocular melanoma (a type of eye cancer).

 Visible light from welding processes is very bright and can overwhelm the ability of the iris of the eye to close sufficiently and rapidly enough to limit the brightness of the light reaching the retina.
 The result is that the light is temporarily blinding and fatiguing to the eye.